Educational Resources at the Alexandria Black History Museum

 To schedule a tour, call the Museum Monday through Friday, 10:00 a.m. to 4:00 p.m.
 Tour reservations should be made two weeks in advance.
 A tour confirmation will be sent by email.

-Groups that wish to visit more than one Alexandria site on the same day can make arrangements through the Office of Historic Alexandria.
+To visit more than one Alexandria site on the same day see Scheduling an Education Program with Historic Alexandria.